librasteve/raku-Dan/README.md

 Dan aims to capture some helper datatypes, classes & roles, functions & operators for raku Data Analysis

 Dan is a common parent set of classes for the raku end of Data Analytic, Numeric & Scientific bindings...
-- Dan::Curve    - binding to pandas via Inline::Python
+- Dan::Pandas  - binding to pandas via Inline::Python
-- Dan::Quinling - binding to polars via Rust FFI
+- Dan::Polars  - binding to polars via Rust FFI
 - Dan::Paddle  - binding to Perl(5) Data Language using Inline::Perl5
 - NumRa
 - SciRa